ed-chin-git/SQL_Research/DockerDesktop issues.md

-# Docker Desktop install on Windows Home.
+# Docker Desktop install on Windows Home

 ## I get the error notification "You must in the docker-users group."